quicwg/multipath/draft-ietf-quic-multipath.md

 and the client is already actively using N paths, the limit is reached.
 If the client wants to start a new path, it has to close one of the established paths.

-Opening a new path requires the use of a new connection ID (see {{Section 9.5 of QUIC-TRANSPORT}}).
-Instead of NEW_CONNECTION_ID frame as specified in {{QUIC-TRANSPORT}}, each endpoint uses the MP_NEW_CONNECTION_ID frame as specified in this extension to issue Path ID-specific connections IDs.
-The same Path ID is used in both directions.
-As such to open a new path, both sides need at least one connection ID (see {{Section 5.1.1 of QUIC-TRANSPORT}}), which is associated with the same, unused Path ID.
-If the peer receives the PATH_CHALLENGE, it MUST pick a Connection ID with the same Path ID for sending the PATH_RESPONSE.

 If validation succeeds, the client can continue to use the path.
 If validation fails, the client MUST NOT use the path and can